Evana13G/RAPDR_babble/README.md

              num_discover_strike_runs: 1
              num_cook_runs: 0"

-Name the experiment, which RAPDR will use to name the results in the results directory after running.
+Name the experiment (experiment_name), which RAPDR will use to name the results in the results directory after running.
 Specify if you would like a demo of the agent accomplishing its goal in the 'original' scenario (demo_mode : true), otherwise the agent will enter the 'novel' scenerio.
 Specify the number of runs of each type of experiment you would like to run.

 4. To run a test script: